-Ratnagiri Monastery is the hill of jewels in the district of Jajpur is situated on an isolated hill of the Asia range.
-It is 90 km from Bhubaneswar through NH No 5 and forms the Buddhist diamond triangle comprising two other sites of Buddhist remains are situated atop a flat hillock sandwiched between the river Brahmins of Birupa.
+Ratnagiri meaning “hill of ornaments” is the site of a ruined Mahavira located in the Jajpur district of Odisha state.
+It is 90 km distance from Bhubaneswar and 37 km from Chandikhol.
+At the Ratnagiri Museum, you can see many attractive stone works, including ancient Buddha statues.
+The diamond triangle comprises two other sites of Buddhist remains situated atop a flat hillock sandwiched between the river Brahmins of Birupa.
 It was first noticed by then sub-divisional officer Jajpur MM Chakravarti in the year 1905.
 The Excavation at this site brought to light the remains of a magnificent Buddhist establishment, consisting of a stupa.
-Monastic complexes shrines, votive stupas myriad of sculptures architectural fragments and other antiquities which aptly comparable to Nalanda of Bihar.
+Monastic complexes shrines, votive stupas myriad sculptures architectural fragments and other antiquities, which are aptly comparable to Nalanda of Bihar.

-Hiuen Tsang the Chinese pilgrim who visited Odisha during 639 AD wrote in his travelling report on Indika that Ratnagiri is a flouring state of Buddhism and Buddhist culture centre Besides on the basic of sealings bearing the legend Sri Ratnagiri Mahaviharya Samagra Arya Bhikhsu Sanghasya”.
+Hiuen Tsang, the Chinese pilgrim who visited Odisha in 639 AD wrote in his travelling report on Indika that Ratnagiri is a flourishing state of Buddhism and Buddhist culture centre.
+Besides the basic sealings bearing the legend Sri Ratnagiri Mahaviharya Samagra Arya Bhikhsu Sanghasya”.
 The place has been identified as Ratnagiri however it is a famous Buddhist archaeological heritage not only in Odisha but in India.
-A newly constructed museum is in 1997 to the north-west corner of the hillock which attracts the visitors more and more.
-However, the construction activities of Ratnagiri got special importance under the royal patronage of the Bhoumakar during his reign 9th to 10th century AD.